guyromellemagayano/simple-scripts/README.md

-# Simple Backend Scripts
+# Simple Scripts

-Just a bunch of simple backend scripts just for fun.
+Just a bunch of simple scripts just for fun.